Ghamza-Jd/jarust/README.md

 Jarust is a Rust adapter for [Janus WebRTC server](https://github.com/meetecho/janus-gateway)

-Interally uses WebSockets to connect to Janus.
+Internally uses WebSockets to connect to Janus.

 The library wraps the Janus core API and some of the most popular plugins APIs.